7 vs. Wild

-Season 1
+Season 1 (2021)

 The first season took place at the end of August 2021.
-The 16 episodes were published from the beginning of November to the end of December 2021 on the official YouTube channel of Fritz Meinecke.
+The 16 episodes were published from the beginning of November to the end of December 2021 on the Meinecke's YouTube channel.

 Concept

 The seven participants with varying degrees of experience in bush crafting, camping and outdoor activities were dropped off into an unspecified lake in Sweden.
 After swimming to the shore each participant was allowed to move 500 meters in each direction along the lake and as far as they wanted into the mainland.
 According to the rules they were allowed to take seven items with them, clothing not counted.
 The clothes, were predetermined by their use (e.g. T-shirt, gloves, headgear, buff, warming layer, socks, shoes).

 The aim of the series is to survive in the wild and in complete human isolation.
 This includes activities such as: searching for food, building or finding a shelter and a place to sleep, passing of prepared tasks (for points) and filming them.
 Thanks to the location on a lakeshore the water supply and the possibility to fish are guaranteed.
 All the participants have access to a sealed first aid kit, a sealed mobile phone, a GPS transmitter and the technical equipment for filming.

 In the first episode the competition rules, participants and the items chosen in each case were presented.
 Subsequent episodes showed the participants' recordings, which lasted approximately half a day per episode, with the length of the segments per participant depending on the quantity and quality of the material provided.
 From the time of elimination the participants are no longer shown at least in the main part of the show, even if they decide to remain on the filming site.

 The participants are obliged to daily confirm their well-being by pressing the dead man's switch.
 Should they fail to do it, they are eliminated and picked up.
 In addition, the participants have to open a sealed envelope containing a daily challenge.
 Participation in these tasks is voluntary, but points can be earned by participating, which plays a role in determining the overall winner.